What is Total Equity?

 New Hire Equity provides benchmarks for the value of the first grant received by employees when the joined a company.
 This allows customers to benchmark their New Hire Equity targets and build programs around their new hire grants.

-Customers that are issuing Refresh Grants, want to better understand market rates of Unvested Equity and holding power, or want to explore advanced filter capabilities should consider our Premium Market Data product.
-Learn more about Premium Market Data and Advanced Equity here.
+Customers that are issuing Refresh Grants, want to better understand market rates of Unvested Equity and holding power, or want to explore advanced filter capabilities should consider our Market Data Pro product.
+Learn more about Market Data Pro and Advanced Equity here.

 Is Total Equity in Executive Compensation impacted?